mattmaas/Congress.Ai/README.md

 - **.NET MAUI**: The app is built using .NET Multi-platform App UI (MAUI) to ensure it runs seamlessly on Android, iOS, and other platforms.
 - **C#**: The primary programming language used for implementing the application's logic.
-- **Cosmos DB**: Utilized as the backend database to store and retrieve bill data efficiently.
+- **Azure Cosmos DB**: Utilized as the backend database to store and retrieve bill data efficiently.
-- **AI Integration**: AI services are integrated to generate summaries and key changes for each bill.
+- **OpenAI AI Integration**: AI services are integrated to generate summaries and key changes for each bill.
 - **MVVM Architecture**: Implements the Model-View-ViewModel (MVVM) pattern to promote a clean separation of concerns and facilitate maintainability.
 - **Azure Blob Storage**: Used for storing application state and managing blobs via the BlobStorageManager.
 - **OpenAI API**: Leveraged to generate AI-based summaries and key changes for each bill.